hemantksingh/messup-learn/audit/README.md

 - Link status is a single fetch on 2026-09-16 with a browser user agent.
 403 responses are reported as unverified, not dead.
 Two apparent dead links were false positives from trailing parentheses and were removed.
 - One reviewer reported a duplicate `consistency-models.png` / `.PNG` pair; only the `.PNG` exists (case-insensitive filesystem artefact).
 Disregard that row in `details/distsys-1.md`.
 - Detail-report line numbers refer to the files as they were before the five fixes above; the CSRF fix shifts later lines in that file by one.

+## Status

+Phase 1 (cut, merge, move) ran on 2026-09-16, straight after the baseline commit.
+Every path named in this folder is **pre-migration**; `phase1-moves.md` maps each old path to where its content now lives.
+Phases 2 onward (correct, rewrite, trim, wire up) had not started when this note was written.